 A born and bred Michigander, Robert James Russell is the co-founding editor of the literary journal Midwestern Gothic, which aims to catalog the very best fiction of the Midwestern United States (an area he believes is ripe with its own mythologies and tall tales, yet often overlooked), as well as the micro-press MG Press.
-In 2013 he launched the online literary journal CHEAP POP, which publishes micro-fiction, 500 words or less.
+In 2013 he launched the online literary journal CHEAP POP, which publishes flash fiction, 500 words or less.

-Robert’s graphic memoir HARD BODY: A PERSONAL HISTORY OF MY FORM ON DISPLAY—recounting his experience navigating a society obsessed with rigid representations of masculinity while dealing with body dysmorphia—will be published by Simon & Schuster in 2024.
+Robert’s graphic memoir HARD BODY: A PERSONAL HISTORY OF MY FORM ON DISPLAY—recounting his experience navigating a society obsessed with rigid representations of masculinity while dealing with body dysmorphia—will be published by Simon & Schuster in 2025.
+Robert currently lives in Lincoln, Nebraska.
+He is represented by Abby Saul of The Lark Group.

 CONTACT